The Vertical Logic of Hamiltonian Methods (Part 1): Abstract

 \section{Abstract}

 We discuss the key role that Hamiltonian notions play in physics.
 Five examples are given that illustrate the versatility and generality of Hamiltonian notions.
 The given examples concern the interconnection between quantum mechanics, special relativity and electromagnetism.
-We demonstrate that a derivation of these core concepts of modern physics requires little more than a proper formulation in terms of classical Hamiltonian theory.
+It will be demonstrated that a derivation of these core concepts of modern physics requires little more than a an abstract classical analysis of linear Hamiltonian theory.

 \keywords{Quantum mechanics, Maxwell equations,Relativistic wave equations, Lorentz invariance, Philosophy of science, Special relativity, Clifford Algebras, Classical groups}